This is a list of the items which may be placed in an index file to be processed

 <meta http-equiv="Expires" content="Tue, 10 Oct 1994 14:11:01 GMT">

 override the expiration date in the document.
-See also the "Max-age=
+See also the "Max-age=" file directive.

 supplied field associated with a file.